Hamdan1990/Predicting-Risk-Absent-Credit-Score/README.md

-# Predicting-Risk-Absent-Credit-Score
-Predicting Borrower Risk using Lending Club’s loan data Augmented with Alternative Data
+# Predicting Borrower Risk using Lending Club’s loan data Augmented with Alternative Data

  The current US system of lending is not very good at assessing the risk of borrowers.
 It relies on a singular value known as a credit